Centre for Forensic Neuroscience

 Is this a therapy session?

-No. A polygraph examination is not therapy, counselling, medical diagnosis, or treatment.
-It may support a wider therapeutic or recovery process where appropriate.
+No. A polygraph examination is not therapy, counselling, medical diagnosis, or clinical treatment.
+It is an independent behavioural assessment designed to support a wider therapeutic or recovery pathway where clinically appropriate.

 Can medication or anxiety affect the examination?

-Some medical, psychological, or medication factors may affect suitability or interpretation.
-These should be discussed during the suitability review.
-In some cases, the examination may be postponed or declined.
+Some medical, psychological, or medication factors may affect physiological responsiveness or suitability for testing.
+These are thoroughly evaluated during pre-examination screening.
+In some cases, the examination may be postponed or declined until therapeutic stability is established.

 Will the report be sent to my partner or therapist?

-Only where this has been agreed in advance and is covered by consent and confidentiality arrangements.
-The report recipient should be clarified before the examination.
+Only where this has been agreed explicitly in advance and is covered by formal written consent and confidentiality arrangements.
+The intended recipients of the report are always confirmed prior to the examination.

 Can this prove someone is telling the truth?

-No. A polygraph examination cannot guarantee truthfulness.
-It records physiological responses during a structured examination and should be interpreted cautiously and in context.
+No. A polygraph examination cannot guarantee truthfulness or prove absolute historical certainty.
+It records physiological responses during a structured examination and provides an evidence-based assessment of Disclosure Confidence within the agreed scope, which must be interpreted cautiously alongside clinical context.

 Is this suitable if someone is being pressured to attend?

-No. The examination should not proceed where informed consent is absent, where there is coercion, or where the process is being used to intimidate, shame, or control another person.
+No. An examination will not proceed where informed consent is compromised, where there is coercion, or where the process is being used as an instrument of intimidation, shaming, or control.

 How are results reported to partners or therapists?

-Where reporting to a partner, therapist, solicitor, or supporting professional has been agreed in advance, results may be described using carefully framed confidence bands.
-These avoid simplistic terms such as “passed” or “failed” and instead describe whether the findings increase, reduce, or leave unresolved confidence in the disclosure, specific issue, or recovery boundary being examined.
-Any result should be interpreted cautiously and in context.
+Where reporting to a partner, therapist, solicitor, or supporting professional has been agreed in advance, results are described using carefully framed confidence bands.
+These avoid simplistic terms such as “passed” or “failed” and instead provide an overall assessment of Disclosure Confidence, Specific-Issue Concern, or Recovery Confidence in relation to the defined scope.

 Professional Boundaries and Suitability

 Not every enquiry is suitable for a polygraph examination.
-Dr Keith Ashcroft may decline or postpone an examination where there are concerns about coercion, informed consent, mental health, safeguarding, unclear question scope, or potential legal prejudice.
+Dr Keith Ashcroft may decline or postpone an examination where there are concerns about coercion, informed consent, psychological vulnerability, safeguarding, or potential legal prejudice.

 Request a Confidential Consultation